dong845/Res_Swin/README.md

 ```
 pip install -r requirements.txt
 ```
-Furthermore, there are some main essential libraries for this project:
+Note: There are some main essential settings for this project:
 - CUDA version: 11.6
 - python: 3.7.11
 - torch: 1.10.2